The 7 Resume Mistakes We Found in 22 Out of 25 Real PM Resumes

 5. No context about the company or product

 This matters more than most PMs realize.
 "Reduced onboarding time by 90%" means very different things at a 50-person startup versus a 600,000-person services company.
-"Scaled to 300K merchants" hits differently when the reader knows it is a BNPL product at a payments company versus an internal tool.

 "Internal enterprise platform serving 100+ engineering teams globally.
 Owns roadmap, standards, and developer experience for the Events Platform (Kafka-based streaming) and API Platform."

 That single line resolves ambiguity, establishes scope, and gives the hiring manager a mental model for everything that follows.
+This context gap is especially damaging for PMs at services companies, consulting firms, or companies with generic names.

 6. Skills listed but never demonstrated